Roof cleaning and moss removal on a residential property in North West London

 This isn't just cosmetic.
 Left untreated, biological growth on your roof can cause real damage that costs far more to fix than a professional clean.

-Why Roofs in North West London Get Dirty
+Why do roofs in North West London get dirty?

 Our part of London gets enough rain to keep roof tiles permanently damp for much of the year.
 North-facing roof slopes are particularly vulnerable because they receive less direct sunlight, so moisture lingers longer.
 Moss thrives in these conditions, establishing itself in the gaps between tiles and growing thick enough to lift tiles away from each other.